Coming to America: Plot

 Although Akeem thrives on hard work and learning how commoners live, Semmi is not comfortable with living in such meager conditions.
-After a dinner date with Lisa is thwarted when Semmi furnishes their apartment with a hot tub and other luxuries, Akeem confiscates his money and donates it to a homeless Mortimer and Randolph Duke.
-Semmi wires a telegraph to King Jaffe for more money, prompting the Joffers to travel to Queens to find him.
+After a dinner date with Lisa is thwarted when Semmi furnishes their apartment with a hot tub and other high end luxuries, Akeem confiscates his money and randomly gives it to a homeless Mortimer and Randolph Duke who, thinking that he is Billy Ray Valentine, thank him from outside a restaurant window for putting them back on their feet again.
+Semmi, now penniless, wires a telegraph to King Jaffe for more money, prompting Akeem's parents to travel to Queens to find him.

-Cleo initially disapproves of Akeem as he believes he is poor and therefore not good enough for his daughter.
-He becomes ecstatic when he discovers that Akeem is actually an extremely wealthy prince, after meeting his parents.
-When Akeem discovers that his parents have arrived in New York, he and Lisa go to the McDowell residence in Jamaica Estates to lie low and Cleo welcomes them while driving away Darryl.
-After Cleo's bond with Akeem is ruined by the unexpected arrival of the Zamundan entourage, Lisa later becomes angry and confused that Akeem lied to her about his identity.
-Akeem explains that he wanted her to love him for who, not what, he is, even offering to renounce his throne.
-Still hurt and angry, Lisa refuses to marry him.
-Despondent, Akeem resigns himself to the arranged marriage.
+When Akeem discovers that his parents have arrived in New York, he and Lisa go to the McDowell residence to lie low.
+However, the Zamundan entourage finds him there, and his secret identity is revealed.
+Cleo, who initially disapproved of a man he thought was too poor, is ecstatic at the prospect of his daughter being with a wealthy prince.
+Lisa, however, becomes angry and confused that Akeem has lied about his identity.
+Akeem later explains that he wanted her to love him for who he is, not his status or wealth.
+Still hurt and angry, Lisa refuses his offer of renouncing the throne to marry her.
+Despondent, Akeem resigns himself to the arranged marriage with Imani.
 As they leave, Aoleon reprimands Jaffe for clinging to outdated traditions instead of thinking of their son's happiness.

-At the wedding procession, a still-heartbroken Akeem becomes surprised when his veiled bride is Lisa herself as Cleo also comes out.
-Following the ceremony, they ride happily in a carriage to the cheers of Zamundans.
-Witnessing such splendor, Lisa is both surprised and touched by the fact that Akeem would have given it up just for her.
-Akeem offers again to abdicate if she does not want this life, but Lisa playfully declines.
+At the wedding procession, a still-heartbroken Akeem stands at the altar and lifts the veil on his bride.
+Instead of Imani, however, he sees Lisa in the wedding dress.
+Cleo comes out and stands at the side of the King's chair.
+Following the ceremony, Lisa and Akeem ride happily in a carriage to the cheers of Zamundans.
+Akeem, once again, offers to give up the throne for her happiness, but Lisa instead accepts her new life in Zamunda.